Avee217/Box-Shooter/README.md

 The second level adds a new element of giving the playet access to movement, forcing them to move and shoot behind obstacles

+### Instructions
-Play by opening the index.html file located in the build/webGL folder.
+Play by opening the `index.html` file located in the Builds/WebGL folder.